findys/Deconformer/README.md

 # Deconformer

-The code, pre-trained models, and usage for Deconformer will be released after the article preprint is published.
+Detailed usage instructions will be improved soon.